nrinaudo/kantan.regex/docs/src/main/tut/primitive_types.md

 sort: 1
 ---
-When working with regular expressions, it's fairly common to want to extract matches and turn them into useful types - a depressingly recurrent scenario being to extract simple integers from strings.
+When working with regular expressions, it's fairly common to want to extract matches and turn them into useful types - a depressingly recurrent scenario being extracting simple integers from strings.

 Let's imagine that we get the following string and are interested in the integers between brackets: